Entrada Clubhouse and Golf Course Dress Code

 Members and guests are expected to comply with these requirements.
 While club staff will make reasonable efforts to accommodate a member or guest that is not properly attired, all members and guests are expected to conduct themselves in a manner expected at a private country club.
 Abusive comments to staff will not be tolerated.
-All comments or concerns are to be directed to the Club General Manager, Michael Rushing.
+All comments or concerns are to be directed to the Club General Manager, Jim Cleary.

 Appropriate casual country club attire is required throughout the public areas of the clubhouse.
 Shirts and acceptable footwear are required in all club facilities, except in the locker rooms and pool areas.
 Any attire that is permitted on the golf course is permitted in the clubhouse.
 Although the Clubhouse dress code specifics does not apply to children ages 12 and under, we request that children of all ages be dressed presentably.

 In addition the following exception to the golf course attire will apply:

 - Blue Denim fabric "provided that the denim is not bib-style, tattered, frayed, distressed by design or not, excessively baggy or stained) is permitted in the Entrada clubhouse any time and in the Dining Room